 When I was the Director of Player Development for the New Jersey Nets NBA team, all the players took shilajit (along with boswellia and ashwagandha) regularly.
 We went from the 3rd most injured team in the league to the 3rd least injured team in the league that year.

-One of the secret ingredients in shilajit are the humic acids, which speed up the transfer of electrons and energy to the mitochondria.
-Studies suggest this is like a turbo-charger in your car, but for your mitochondria.
+Perhaps the star ingredients in shilajit are the humic acids, which speed up the transfer of electrons and energy to the mitochondria.
+Studies suggest this is like a turbocharger in your car, but for your mitochondria.
 (1,3) In nature, humic acids found in soils are what break down nutrients and deliver them to plants in a digestible form.
 In the body, they play a similar role.
 (1)

-Acetylcholine is a neurotransmitter that is critical for brain function, memory and attention.
-Stress and aging decrease levels of acetycholine, and shilajit has been found to inhibit the enzyme that breaks down acetylcholine.
+Acetylcholine is a neurotransmitter that is critical for brain function, memory, and attention.
+Stress and aging decrease levels of acetylcholine, and shilajit has been found to inhibit the enzyme that breaks down acetylcholine.
 (5)

 It is accepted that fight-or-flight stress from the sympathetic nervous system is degenerative for the body.
 The opposite calming parasympathetic nervous system is the rebuilding, repair, rejuvenate, rest-and-digest nervous system.
 Shilajit has been shown to increase parasympathetic activity, supporting health and longevity.
 (5)